-The sleep tracker is the Oura's Magnum Opus, and is what really sets it apart from other health trackers on the market.
-Not only is the ring more comfortable to sleep with than a watch, it is able to delivery research-quality sleep data.
+The sleep tracker is the Oura's Magnum Opus, and is what really sets it apart from other fitness trackers on the market.
+Not only is the ring more comfortable to wear during a deep sleep than a watch, it is able to delivery research-quality sleep data.

 The Oura Ring PPG (this is the infrared LED in the ring that measures your health data) completes 50 cycles per second for greater accuracy, and is able to detect slight movements while you're sleeping.

 One of the only trackers that directly takes skin temperature, the Oura Ring is able to tell when you're falling asleep and about to wake up.
 The accelemorator measures every movement, from rolling over in your sleep to a quick trip to the bathroom.

 While you're snoozing the Ring is able to detect your blood oxygen levels and uses these measurements to determine how efficiently your body circulates and absorbs oxygen which can indicate any potential issues you may be having with breathing while you sleep.

 When you wake up in the morning, you'll be able to see your hyponogram, which is a highly detailed graph that categorises your sleep staging into three categories: light, deep, and REM.

 It then uses this data to give you a sleep score from 0 to 100.
 A score over 85 means your sleep was optimal, a score between 74 and 84 means your sleep was good, and a score under 70 shows your sleep needs to be improved.

 The sleep tracker is undoubtably my favourite feature of the Oura Ring, and it's often the first thing I'll check when I wake up in the morning.
 Something I've found very interesting is how much alcohol affects my sleep.